"This brutal regime has kept itself in power for almost six decades by terrorizing its people”,

-Human Rights political leaders and activists from over half a dozen different Latin American and European countries announced the formation of the “International Commission for the Prosecution of Crimes Against Humanity of the Castro Regime”.
+Human Rights political leaders and activists from over half a dozen different Latin American and European countries formed the “International Commission for the Prosecution of Crimes Against Humanity of the Castro Regime” on April 2017.
 The commencement of this historic process comes to light during a time of increased repression in Cuba, in particular against women human rights activists and their families.

 The following representatives constitute the International Commission for the Prosecution of Crimes against Humanity of the Castro Regime: